 "We hope the discussion fostered an exciting dialogue for the mutual betterment of our systems of forensic science and our legal system," Thompson added.

-The opening speaker was Cazarez, chair of the board of directors at the Houston Forensic Science Center, which is Houston's independent forensic laboratory.
+The opening speaker was Casarez, chair of the board of directors at the Houston Forensic Science Center, which is Houston's independent forensic laboratory.
 She discussed the progress the center has made, including its efforts to battle wrongful convictions.

 The second topic focused on the role of prosecutors in uncovering wrongful convictions.
 The speaker was Inger Chandler, the former chief of the Conviction Integrity Unit of the Harris County District Attorney's Office.